lovincyrus/coolection/README.md

 NEXT_PUBLIC_CLERK_SIGN_UP_URL="/sign-up"
 ```

-You need to set up webhook https://clerk.com/docs/integrations/webhooks/sync-data locally if you wish to sync user creation from Clerk to your database.
+You need to set up webhook https://clerk.com/docs/integrations/webhooks/sync-data if you wish to sync user creation from Clerk to your database in development or production.

 <br>